 - the process for updating scenarios.

 The Bank of England has released a report that considers the impact of coronavirus on the UK and global economies.
 Whilst companies will have their own views as to the impact of coronavirus on operations and markets, the BOE report forms a useful reference and highlights a number of the impacts that might be considered.

 Norwegian’s presentation to bondholders provides a high-level timetable, considering how it views a return to operations.
 This is underpinned with more detail on the key assumptions of the scenarios.

-If you require any further information on this or any other reporting issues during the coronavirus crisis, please contact
+For further information on this or other coronavirus reporting issues please contact Danielle Stewart.